blueprint-platform/codegen-blueprint/docs/architecture/architecture-governance-and-ai-protocol.md

 Therefore:

-* Every architectural claim must map to an enforceable rule or test
+* Every architectural claim must map to an observable guardrails mechanism
 * Every generated artifact must be intentional
 * Nothing enters the repository by accident